prisma/prisma1/content/04-Reference/03-API/03-Mutations.md

 The query response can contain both nodes of the former edge.
 The names of query arguments and node names depend on the field names of the relation.

-> Removes an edge from the relation called `PostMetaInformation` and query the tags stored in the meta information and the post title:
+Remove an edge from the relation called `PostMetaInformation` and query the `tags` stored in the `metaInformation`node and the `title`:

 ```graphql
 ---